-82 For a specific sample, uncertainty data may be derived from replicate analysis of 5-10 test portions and the mean from corresponding concurrent recovery data.
+86 For a specific sample, uncertainty data may be derived from replicate analysis of 5-10 test portions and the mean from corresponding concurrent recovery data.
 This is practical only in cases where the results are extremely important and where there is doubt about compliance with an MRL.
-These uncertainty data will embrace the uncertainty of sub-sampling and analysis for the particular sample within the laboratory.
-These uncertainty data will not indicate the bias, or the uncertainty of bias, of the laboratory.
+These uncertainty data will embrace the repeatability of sub-sampling and analysis.

-83 The use of reporting limits based on the LCL eliminates the need to consider uncertainty associated with results <LCL.
+87 The use of reporting limits based on the LCL eliminates the need to consider uncertainty associated with results <LCL.